hpc/charliecloud/doc/tutorial.rst

   $ ch-run --version
   0.26

-A description of all commands is also collected later in this documentation; see :doc:`command-usage`.
-In addition, each executable has a man page.
+Man pages for all commands are provided in this documentation (see table of contents at left) as well as via :code:`man(1)`.

 Your first user-defined software stack
 ======================================